MicrosoftDocs/edge-developer/microsoft-edge/extensions/extensions-for-enterprise.md

 ---
 description: Find out about the enterprise specific aspects of Microsoft Edge Extensions, and see how they're similar to UWP apps.
-title: Extensions: Extensions for enterprise - Microsoft Edge Development
+title: Extensions - Extensions for enterprise - Microsoft Edge Development
 author: abbycar
 ---